gracicot/gracicot.github.io/_posts/2018-02-19-reflection-present.md

 In this example, we are using some reflection capability of the compiler to get the return type of a free function, and default initialize the return value.
 Is it really reflection?
 In some way, yes.
 We can send a function to the `print_default_result` function, and it can infer the return type from the function we sent it.
 This can work because of template argument deduction.
 We will use this feature to make our small reflection library.

-In the example abouve, we only extracted the return type of the function.
+In the example above, we only extracted the return type of the function.
 In fact, our `print_default_result` function only work with function that takes no parameter.
 Let's fix that by adding a version that accept a function with a parameter:

 ```c++
 template<typename R, typename Arg1>